-We've taken the time to research the top electric fence chargers you can use to protect your cattle from prowling predators.
+We've taken the time to research how best you can install the electric fence and the top electric fence chargers you can use to protect your cattle from prowling predators.

 An electric fence is a barrier you create to keep your animals inside an enclosure and safe from predators.
 You can also use an electric fence to keep cattle away from gardens and your beautiful landscapes.